★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 Whereas the previous concept applies to a person’s relative, local environment, this has more to do with a person’s absolute, global environment.
 It’s about how we relate to the world, globally, instead of our personal situations.
 That is, both in how the individual relates to the world and how humanity relates to the world.

 Good news!
 It looks like there was great progress towards environmental agreements at Paris.
 But we have to encourage global cooperation towards this goal, while accepting the risk that comes with being the first to act, as such policies imply impaired capacity for competition.
-Good news!
-It looks like there was great progress towards environmental agreements at Paris.
 The greatest challenge is to balance the interests of nature and mankind with global economic pressures and game theory – we basically have to convince industry leaders around the world that they should curtail their profits, while leaving themselves open for other nations to capitalize on the opportunity – so I completely understand how we got to this situation, but I don’t understand why we let those factors persist.

 Actually, there are massive profits for those innovators who develop solutions to help clean up what has been damaged!
-If environmental cleanup is viewed in the right way, this is actually an opportunity for industry.
+Yet, in the context of energy/entropy, this is a net economic drain.
+If environmental cleanup is viewed in the right way, this is an opportunity for industry.
 However, the problem is: who’s going to pay for it?
 The government.
 The citizens, via taxes.
 I think by structuring this challenge creatively, we can create opportunity for ventures funded by the private-sector to succeed.
 And there is a long-term, hidden cost to environmental damage that is difficult for most corporations and organizations to see.
 This hidden cost is composed of health problems, cleanup costs and missed economic opportunity.
 So, while it seems to be more expensive to implement environmental policies, it is actually more expensive for us not to, but if the economic situation gets out of hand, then our environmental policy doesn’t matter.

 At the same time, if we implement controls and other nations ignore them, they could blaze past us and then environmental policy is irrelevant.
 Yet, the direction that the global economy is headed is one where many of the industrial processes that contribute to pollution will be phased out, as they no longer make sense financially.

 Technology is rapidly changing our life and culture.
 In this turbulent period, what can we know to be unequivocally constant?
-What can we identify and use as fixed reference points if the basis for our culture and social structures is constantly shifting beneath our feet.
+If the basis for our culture and social structures is constantly shifting beneath our feet, what can we identify and use as fixed reference points?

 This is one reason why religion will be relevant through these next few decades.
 The philosophical and ideological conclusions one reaches by extrapolating scientific advancements remain in pace with the rate of advancement.
 The transition to the post-Singularity epoch will necessitate constant and chaotic re-evaluation.
 Yet, religion, especially those with long-established tradition, remains constant, regardless of how life changes around us.
 So it is useful and, again, atheism is short-sighted.
 Or so I believe.